nodejs/node/COLLABORATOR_GUIDE.md

 ### Deprecations

-Deprecation refers to the identification of Public APIs that should no longer be used and that may be removed or modified in non-backwards compatible ways in a future major release of Node.js.
-Deprecation *may* be used with internal APIs if there is expected impact on the user community.
+_Deprecation_ refers to the identification of Public APIs that should no longer be used and that may be removed or modified in non-backwards compatible ways in a future major release of Node.js.
+Deprecation may be used with internal APIs if there is expected impact on the user community.

-Node.js uses three fundamental Deprecation levels:
+Node.js uses three Deprecation levels:

 * *Documentation-Only Deprecation* refers to elements of the Public API that are being staged for deprecation in a future Node.js major release.
-An explicit notice indicating the deprecated status is added to the API documentation *but no functional changes are implemented in the code*.
-There will be no runtime deprecation warning emitted for such deprecations.
+An explicit notice indicating the deprecated status is added to the API documentation but no functional changes are implemented in the code.
+There will be no runtime deprecation warnings emitted for such deprecations.

 * *Runtime Deprecation* refers to the use of process warnings emitted at runtime the first time that a deprecated API is used.
 A command-line